 A recent report published by the Soufan Group, a New York-based think tank which provides strategic and security intelligence services, said around 2,500 terrorists currently involved in the deadly militancy in Syria and Iraq are Saudi Arabian nationals.

-Posted by Gordon Duff, Senior Editor on February 8, 2016, With 2138 Reads Filed under Government & Politics.
+Posted by Gordon Duff, Senior Editor on February 8, 2016, With 2145 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.